MicrosoftDocs/PowerShell-Docs/README.md

 ## Contributing

-We welcome public contributions into this repository via pull requests into the _staging_ branch.
+We welcome public contributions into this repository via pull requests into the _main_ branch.
 Please note that before we can accept your pull request you must sign our [Contribution License Agreement](https://cla.microsoft.com/).
 This is a one-time requirement.